SamihaShahid/NEIVA/README.md

 ## Downloading NEIVA

 1) Download the zip file.
 Unzip the file and put it where you want.
 No additional set up is required.
-2) To use the codes and tools Python is required.
+2) Python is required to use the codes and tools.

 ## Getting Started